 The path forward to improved health outcomes for First Nations must include high quality, culturally safe health systems that are designed by and under the leadership of First Nations.
-The MOU formalizes both parties’ commitment to a working relationship that will help southern First Nations address gaps in the health care system, and also assist in bringing much needed health care services closer to First Nation communities.

 In 2007, the United Nations emphasized the importance of Indigenous rights to pursue self-determination in the United Nations Declaration on the Rights of Indigenous Peoples.
 The MOU responds to the Truth and Reconciliation Commission of Canada’s Calls to Action and the Calls for Justice from the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG), which calls on governments to implement actions to improve First Nations’ health.

 All levels of government recognize the need to work collaboratively to establish a new health care model where First Nation communities, leadership, and health care professionals have increased self-administration, self-determination, and self-governance authority.
 First Nations will assume greater control and be responsible for the design and delivery of community-based health care services and systems.

 Through a community-driven process, the Southern Chiefs’ Organization is working with First Nation partners and all orders of government to build a First Nation health system in southern Manitoba that encompasses the following:

 - Decisions made by First Nations, for First Nations